surbhi18/MoML/README.md

 Please use Ed Discussion for all course communications.
 You can post privately on Ed to contact me, when needed.

-**Waitlist information**: This course is capped at 25, and will require active participation from the students including role-playing style discussions, and paper presentations.
-If you are on the waitlist and you think the course is a good fit for you, please email me.
+**Waitlist information**: This course require active participation from the students including role-playing style discussions, and paper presentations, and will thus be relatively small in size.
+If you are on the waitlist and you think the course is an ecceptionally goof fit for you, please email me.

 ## Course Overview